Ethics and Business Conduct

 EEI - Environmental, Social, Governance/Sustainability (ESG) Template

-On September 4, 2018, FirstEnergy published the Edison Electric Institute’s (EEI) environmental, social, governance, and sustainability-related (ESG/sustainability) reporting template.
-FirstEnergy is voluntarily participating in this EEI-led initiative to help provide the investment community with more uniform and consistent ESG/Sustainability data and information.
+On September 3, 2019, FirstEnergy published the Edison Electric Institute’s (EEI) environmental, social, governance, and sustainability-related (ESG/sustainability) reporting template.
+FirstEnergy is participating in this EEI-led initiative for the second year in a row to help provide the investment community with more uniform and consistent ESG/Sustainability data and information.

 - Climate Report